[no picture yet]

 Before Antietam

-From Port Carbon, he enlisted at age 22 on 15 September 1861 in Company C, 96th Pennsylvania Infantry.
+From Port Carbon, giving his age as 22, he enlisted at Pottsville on 15 September 1861 and mustered there as a Private in Company C, 96th Pennsylvania Infantry on 23 September.

 On the Campaign

-Wounded in action at Crampton’s Gap on 14 September 1862.
+He was wounded in action at Crampton’s Gap on South Mountain on 14 September 1862.

 The rest of the War

-Captured in action at White Plains, VA on 25 July 1863.
-He was confined in Libby prison, Richmond, VA, at Belle Isle, Castle Thunder, and finally at Andersonville, GA.
+He was captured in action at White Plains, VA on 25 July 1863 and was confined in Libby prison, Belle Isle, and Castle Thunder in Richmond, VA, and finally at Andersonville, GA.

 From a letter written on 1 April 1864 by Captain I.E. Severn, about Kane’s Capture: